Jason Bay: Seattle Mariners (2013)

-On December 8, 2012, the Seattle Mariners signed Jason Bay to a one-year $1 million deal.
+On December 8, 2012, the Seattle Mariners signed Bay to a one-year, $1 million deal.
 Bay appeared in 68 games with the Mariners and batted .204 with 11 home runs and 20 RBI before being designated for assignment on July 29, 2013.
 Bay was released on August 6.

 On March 31, 2014, Bay officially announced his retirement from professional baseball.

 Bay was eligible to be elected into the National Baseball Hall of Fame in 2019, but received less than 5% of the vote and became ineligible for the 2020 ballot.

 Personal life

 Bay and his wife, Kristen, have three children.

-Bay's sister, Lauren Bay Regula, is a professional softball player who pitched for Canada in the 2004 Olympics, and was on the 2008 Olympic team as well.
+Bay's sister, Lauren Bay-Regula, is a professional softball player who pitched for Canada in the 2004 Olympics, and was on the 2008 Olympic team as well.

 Bay remains friends with former NHL centre Shawn Horcoff, who was also born in Trail.
 He is close friends with Grady Sizemore, who was a groomsman at Bay's wedding.

 In Bay's opening interview with the Boston media, he stated that his father was a die-hard Red Sox fan who had bought him a Red Sox onesie to wear when he was young.
 Bay believed it was still in his parents' basement along with his two childhood TV room posters of Red Sox greats Jim Rice and Carl Yastrzemski.

 On July 2, 2009, Bay became a US citizen after a ceremony at Faneuil Hall in Boston.